 top of page

-When selecting a GPS system for your vehicle, deciding between a wired and a wireless solution is crucial.
+When selecting a GPS system for your vehicle, deciding between an Advance Modular (plug and play) and a wireless solution is crucial.
 Each option has its strengths and weaknesses, which can affect performance, ease of installation, and even your vehicle’s manufacturer warranty.
 Here’s what you need to consider when making your decision.

 Key Considerations